If you are homeless or threatened with homelessness

 - we will be discreet with all information you provide us

-- with your agreement we will refer you to agencies that can assist you deal with any housing, or personal problems you or your family may have
+- with your agreement, we will refer you to agencies that can assist you to deal with any housing or personal problems you or your family may have

 - we will provide you with information, advice and support to help you deal with any problems you may have.